jonathanbcsouza/responsive-web-design-exercises/README.md

 - **User Story #13**: When I click on a navbar element, the page should navigate to the corresponding section of the main-doc element (e.g. If I click on a nav-link element that contains the text "Hello world", the page navigates to a section element that has that id and contains the corresponding header.
 - **User Story #14**: On regular sized devices (laptops, desktops), the element with id="navbar" should be shown on the left side of the screen and should always be visible to the user.
 - **User Story #15**: My Technical Documentation page should use at least one media query.
-You can build your project by forking this CodePen pen.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
-Once you're done, submit the URL to your working project with all its tests passing.
-Remember to use the Read-Search-Ask method if you get stuck.

 ---
 #### **Challenge 5** - Build A Personal Portfolio Webpage

 Responsive Web Design Projects - Build a Personal Portfolio Webpage **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNBOYG.

-Fulfill the below user stories and get all of the tests to pass.
-Give it your own personal style.
-You can use HTML, JavaScript, and CSS to complete this project.
-Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.
-You can use Bootstrap or SASS if you choose.
-Additional technologies (just for example jQuery, React, Angular, or Vue) are not recommended for this project, and using them is at your own risk.
-Other projects will give you a chance to work with different technology stacks like React.
-We will accept and try to fix all issue reports that use the suggested technology stack for this project.
-Happy coding!

 **Solution:** https://codepen.io/jonathanbcsouza/pen/wVoOwN?editors=1100